-We designed our policy language to be simple and stateless.
+In the following, we show how our policy language facilitates policy construction.
+The policy language is designed to be simple.
 Each policy statement can be evaluated by itself, thus it is possible to extend a policy by appending new policy statements.
 The major benefit of this approach is that a policy can be generated iteratively.

 We create policies automatically by running an application and recording the system calls that it executes.
 We translate the system call arguments and canonically transform them into policy statements for the corresponding system calls.
 When an application attempts to execute a system call during the training run, it is checked against the existing policy and if not covered by it, a new policy statement that permits this system call is appended to the policy.
+Unlike intrusion detection systems that analyze only sequences of system call names [16, 21], our policy statements capture the complete semantics of a system call and are not subject to evasion attacks [36].